o3de/o3de.org/content/docs/user-guide/visualization/animation/char-intro.md

 {{< preview-migrated >}}

-Most game projects require an animated character to move around in the environment\.
-This may be a character that the player controls, or an AI\-driven entity that interacts with the level\.
+Most game projects require an animated character to move around in the environment.
+This may be a character that the player controls, or an AI-driven entity that interacts with the level.

-Use the **EMotion FX Animation Editor** to animate characters in Open 3D Engine\.
-To build a character, you associate one or more skinned models with an animation skeleton \(built in a digital content creation tool like Maya\)\.
-You then import the character into the **Animation Editor** and specify the animations that you want your character to have\.
+Use the **EMotion FX Animation Editor** to animate characters in Open 3D Engine.
+To build a character, you associate one or more skinned models with an animation skeleton (built in a digital content creation tool like Maya).
+You then import the character into the **Animation Editor** and specify the animations that you want your character to have.

-You can then blend animations, so that your character transitions from one animation to another, and specify the conditions when an animation occurs for a character\.
-For example, you can specify that your character starts in an idle position\.
-After several seconds, the character starts to walk, run, and then slow down again until the character returns to an idle position\.
+You can then blend animations, so that your character transitions from one animation to another, and specify the conditions when an animation occurs for a character.
+For example, you can specify that your character starts in an idle position.
+After several seconds, the character starts to walk, run, and then slow down again until the character returns to an idle position.

-In the **Animation Editor**, you can preview the animations and blends between the animations for your characters\.
+In the **Animation Editor**, you can preview the animations and blends between the animations for your characters.

-O3DE has the **FBX Settings** tool that converts static `.fbx` meshes, skeletons, skins, animations, and materials into O3DE assets\.
-For more information, see [Customize FBX asset export with FBX Settings](/docs/user-guide/assets/fbx-settings/intro.md)\.
+O3DE has the **FBX Settings** tool that converts static `.fbx` meshes, skeletons, skins, animations, and materials into O3DE assets.
+For more information, see [Customize FBX asset export with FBX Settings](/docs/user-guide/assets/fbx-settings/intro.md).

 **Topics**
 + [Animation Editor Concepts and Terms](/docs/user-guide/visualization/animation/character-editor/concepts-and-terms.md)